genropy/genropy_saved/docs/genro/webpage_elements/controller/datacontroller.rst

 Description
 ===========

+	- The ``dataController`` belongs to :ref:`genro-client-side-controllers` family.

 	The ``dataController`` is just a javascript code that is executed when a parameter value changes.

-	The ``dataController`` belongs to :ref:`genro-client-side-controllers` family.

 	.. _datacontroller-syntax: